membraneframework/membrane_tutorials/basic_pipeline/5_Depayloader.md

 end
 ```

 Otherwise, if the packet is not of 'ending' type (that is - it can be both the 'beggining' frame or some packet in the middle), we are simply updating the state with the processed packet added to the `:frame` buffor.
-The last thing we do here is redemand.
+The last thing we do is to redemand.